VCVRack/Rack/plugins/community/repos/bsp/README.md

 Clips the input signal to the "IN" min/max range (min=upper knob, max=lower knob), normalizes it, and scales it to the "OUT" min/max range.

-If the lower scale input jack is connected, the output value is scaled by the scale input's current value.
+If the lower scale input jack is connected, the output value is scaled by the scale input's current value (/10).

 Suggest application: Finetune velocity responses.

-Example:
+Example#1:
 - Connect the MIDI-1 velocity output to the main input
 - Connect the output of an envelope generator to the scale input
 - Connect the module's output to the frequency modulation input of a filter
 - Adjust the min/max knobs to taste

+Example#2:
+- Take a look at the "BSP 3340 lead 1.vcv" example patch from the "vst2_bin/patches/bsp/" folder.

 NOTE: This module can also be used as a clipper

 # RMS